ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Tran
     Must agree with the NPSI definition.

-2.4.15.1 Terminals on a X25 GATE Fast-Connect line
+Terminals on a X25 GATE Fast-Connect line

 An X25 GATE Fast-Connect line uses a single sub-group of terminals dedicated to the management of sessions between VIRTEL and the switched virtual circuits on the one hand, and between VIRTEL and the host applications on the other hand.
 Each terminal is associated with an application relay defined by a VTAM APPL statement.

 The relay name is compulsory for this type of terminal.

 |image45|

-*Fig. 45 - Terminals on an X25 GATE Fast-Connect line*
+Terminals on an X25 GATE Fast-Connect line
+""""""""""""""""""""""""""""""""""""""""""

 Terminal
     The terminal name must match the virtual circuit LU names generated